moryyiim/Hanging-man/README.md

 # hanging-man

-A fun game of Hang-man.
+A fun game of Hang-man that has theme-toggle ability.
 Created with HTML, CSS, JavaScript, and Tailwind.

 # LIVE